 Encrypt Excel Files in Java

-File encryption and decryption are very common operations in any business organization.
-In many scenarios, you do not want unauthorized access to your files.
-Excel files are mostly used to save important data due to their security and rich data representation features.
-However, you can make your Excel files password-protected.
-In this blog post, you will learn how to decrypt or encrypt Excel Files in Java using this Java Excel library.
-By the end of this blog post, you will be able to set password security on your Excel files programmatically.
+File encryption and decryption are common operations in any business.
+Often you need to prevent unauthorized access to important Excel files.
+Excel files are widely used for data storage because of their security features and rich data representation.
+You can add password protection to Excel files.
+In this post, you will learn how to decrypt or encrypt Excel files in Java using this Java Excel library.
+By the end, you will be able to set password security on Excel files programmatically.

 Java Excel library Installation

-The installation process is quite easy and straightforward.
-In addition, you may visit the installation guide in case of any issues.
+The installation process is easy and straightforward.
+You can also visit the installation guide for troubleshooting.

-However, you can quickly install by either downloading the JAR files or following the Maven configurations mentioned below:
+You can quickly install by either downloading the JAR files or adding the Maven configuration below:

 <repository>